jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 #### Pipeline Test

-Streaming Python direct runner does not support cross-language pipelines.
+We have 8 test activity records of two users.
+Below shows those records after sorting by user ID and timestamp.
+Using the sorted records, we can easily obtain the expected outputs, which can be found in the last column.

 ![](sport-tracker-sql-test.png#center)

+Note that the transform by Beam SQL cannot be tested by the streaming Python direct runner because it doesn't support cross-language pipelines.
+Therefore, we use the Flink runner for testing.

 ```python
 # chapter2/sport_tracker_sql_test.py